-Campus networking and information and infrastructure assurance experts apply a multi-layered approach to network security.
+ITS networking and Information Assurance (IA) experts apply a multi-layered approach to network security.

 - Intrusion Prevention System (IPS)

 The Network IPS sits at the border between university networks and the internet, protecting networks from malicious traffic coming from outside the university.